-The requirements and execution plan was difficult to write considering we chose a non-object oriented solution.
-Also, the only functional requirement was to be able to sell sports memorabilia at this point in time.
+Because we chose a non-object oriented solution, the plan was difficult to outline.
+Additionally, the only functional requirement was to be able to sell sports memorabilia at this point in time; therefore, there was little to document, and our research into the Drupal system did not begin until we started writing code.

 Software Design Specification

-The design specification went much better than the requirements and execution plan.
-We made a brief conceptual picture for the architecture overview and had no problems with describing modules inside our planned solution.
+We made a brief conceptual picture for the architecture overview and described modules inside our planned solution.
+The document was written with the intention of creating a contract of client expectations.
+With this in mind, it was easy to lay out all the pieces of the project, and in many cases estimate the number of hours and compensation for each part of the project.

 Capstone Poster

-This took many iterations and a full practice attempt to get right, but this document was fairly straightforward once the format was made clear and came out very well.
+Despite many iterations, and a full practice attempt to get right, this document was fairly straightforward once the format was made clear.

 PowerPoint Presentations

-These were a source of difficulty.
-Our feedback in early presentations was very limited up until the capstone dry run.
-Our first PowerPoint was very quickly put together, and we had a sick team member who was unprepared due to being absent (due to uncontrollable circumstances) for the preparation of the presentation.
-Our second round was better, but the sum of our feedback was very limited.
-The capstone "dry run" is really where we got the best feedback and managed to improve our presentation drastically.
+We encountered difficulties preparing the presentations, as feedback in early presentations was limited until the capstone “dry run”.
+Our first PowerPoint was rushed, since we had a team member who was unprepared (due to illness) for the preparation of the presentation.
+Our second attempt was better, but the sum of our feedback was very limited.
+The dry run provided the best feedback, and enabled us to drastically improve our presentation.

 Timeline

-We fall behind very quickly in the beginning.
-The team leader had jury duty immediately followed by weeks of illness.
-Other team members failed to do their part on time.
-This was due to difficulties in scheduling meetings and lack of discipline (not checking the timeline on the website).
-We recovered early on and got on track for every future deliverable.
+Due to difficulties in scheduling meetings and lack of discipline, as well as the team leader’s jury duty and extended illness, the team fell behind at the beginning.
+However, we recovered quickly and were on time for every subsequent deliverable.

 Requirements

-Davis Zanot and Brian Cullinan began weekly meetings with the client from early on to get our requirements.
-We proposed solutions to our client and asked for feedback to understand exactly what was wanted.
-Our requirements ended up including a custom theme, an easily browse-able catalog for baseball cards, a functional online store, an new events calendar, and a basic port of existing content.
-We constrained the amount of our requirements in order to be able to do as much testing as possible to make a viable product.
+Davis Zanot and Brian Cullinan set up initial weekly meetings with the client to obtain the project requirements.
+We proposed various early solutions to problems, received feedback to better understand the desired result, and refined our methods accordingly.
+The final set of requirements were pared down to a custom theme, an easily browse-able catalog for baseball cards and easy product entry page for the new functional online store, a new events calendar, and a basic port of existing content.
+We restricted the improvements to such important overhauls in order to do enough testing for a viable product within the time frame.

 Implementation

 The 1-Hitter Programmers proposed re-launching the entire AZMLA website.
-This solution features all dynamic content, an online store, an events calendar, and easy product entry for baseball cards.
+This solution features all dynamic content, with the required online store, overhauled events calendar, and easy product entry for baseball cards.

 Architecture

-The architecture of our solution is hard to describe considering there is no object-oriented code in it.
-Everything we've done is inside Drupal.
+Everything we have done is inside Drupal.
 The parts we implemented code for was the custom theme, baseball catalog, events calendar, user profiles, and simple baseball card entry.
 The existing content is a set of nodes that went right into Drupal though it took a lot of configuring to make it work correctly.

+Existing Content

+All of the existing content was migrated from the old, disjunct, static, poorly designed website, to the new, uniform, interactive, modern website.

+Theme

+Drupal comes with a core set of theme functionality that allowed us to create a completely custom look uniformly across the website.

+Baseball Catalog

+The baseball catalog was a module built on Ubercart (the basic store functionality) that allows users to easily browse and find the products they desire.

+Baseball Card Entry

+The original product entry page was complex and included unneeded options.
+We streamlined the entry page, and created a card entry page for our client so he could easily and quickly add baseball cards to the store.

+Configured Modules

+We also set up modules for displaying the Calendar and user profiles.
+You can see how all of these modules fit together below.
 We successfully built our system using this architecture.

 Usability Testing